spacemeshos/smapp/README.md

 ### Building Artifacts in CI

 Smapp uses two workflows.
-Both of them build an application for all supported platforms: Windows, macOS, Linux.
+Both of them build an application for all supported platforms: Windows, macOS, and Linux.

 - **PR builds**
   Triggered by open Pull Request and any further changes on the branch.